Michigan-(Ammoland.com)-The Department of Natural Resources is recruiting instructors for its off-road vehicle safety education program.

-This volunteer opportunity allows ORV enthusiasts to pass along their love and knowledge of the sport to new riders, while teaching them safe and responsible ORV operation to provide an enjoyable riding experience.
+This volunteer opportunity allows ORV enthusiasts to pass along their love and knowledge of the sport to new riders, while teaching them safe and responsible ORV operation that will provide an enjoyable riding experience.

-The class is limited to 24 students.
-While attendance at the academy is mandatory, there is no charge to the instructor candidates to attend, and meals and lodging are included.
+There will be two ORV instructor academies in 2015: May 29-31 and June 5-7.
+Each class is limited to 24 students.
+While attendance at the academies is mandatory, there is no charge to the instructor candidates to attend, and meals and lodging are included.
 Enrollment is first come, first served.
+The academies both will be held at the Ralph A. MacMullan Conference Center in Roscommon County.

-To receive an application to apply to be a volunteer certified ORV safety education instructor, contact the DNR Law Enforcement Division’s Recreational Safety Education and Enforcement Section at 517-284-6055.
+To receive an application to apply to be a certified volunteer ORV safety education instructor, contact the DNR Law Enforcement Division’s Recreational Safety Education and Enforcement Section at 517-284-6055.
 After a completed application is submitted, a background check will be conducted.
-Successful applicants then will be contacted to schedule their attendance at the ORV instructor academy.
+Successful applicants then will be contacted to schedule their attendance at a mandatory ORV instructor academy.